mandiant/flare-floss/scripts/README.md

     $ floss -j suspicious.exe > floss_results.json

+For Binary Ninja, IDA, Ghidra or Radare2,
 - Run the script for your tool of choice, pass the result json as an argument and redirect the output to a Python(.py) file.

     $ python render-tool-import-script.py floss_results.json > apply_floss.py

-- Run the new python file in the tool you made it for.
+- Run the new python file apply_floss.py in the tool you made it for.

+For x64dbg,
+- Instead of a python file, redirect the output to a .json file.

+    $ python render-x64dbg-database.py floss-results.json > database.json

+- Then, open the JSON file database.json in x64dbg.

 #### To run the IDA plugin,